atsign-foundation/at_viz/packages/at_viz/README.md

     size: 400,
 ),
 ```
-#### Scale Radial Gauge
+#### Scale Radial Gauge Example

-The code snippet below shows the scale gauge widget with the required `actualValue`, `maxValue` and the optional properties.
+The code snippet below shows the scale radial gauge widget with the required `actualValue`, `maxValue` and the optional properties.

 ```dart
 ScaleRadialGauge(
     maxValue: 100,